hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/firefox.rst

     pip install pytest
     ```

 2.  **Replace Placeholders:**  Update `mock_gs.path.root` to a suitable test directory if needed, and add placeholder paths like "geckodriver.exe" and "firefox.exe" to a directory that will be used for the test cases.
-These placeholders are for illustrative purposes.
+These placeholders are for illuStartive purposes.

 3.  **Run the tests:**